RussCoder/djvujs/library/API.md

   const pagesSizes = await worker.doc.getPagesSizes().run();
   ```

-  In the first example two tasks are run in one bunch and the array of results
+  In the first example two tasks are run in one bunch, and the array of results
   is returned (inside a `Promise` of course).
 In the second example only one
   task is executed via a special method `run()` which is the same as to do: